 - Screen time.
-For many kids, summer is screen time -- whether it's TV, YouTube, video games or all three.
+For many kids, summer is screen time – whether it's TV, YouTube, video games or all three.
+(Our Young Canadians in a Wired World research found that YouTube is the #1 site among Canadian students in grades 4 to 11.)
 A later bedtime often goes along with this, which can make reining in screen time even more difficult.
 The best approach is to start setting limits on screen time a couple of weeks before school starts, and impose a "screen and tech curfew" at least an hour before bedtime.

 - Cell phones and mobile devices.
 There's no easy way to say if a child is old enough for a cell phone.
-In general, smartphones are probably only appropriate for kids over 13, as are digital devices like iPads (and some iPods) that can be used to access the Internet.
+The number of Canadian kids who use a cellphone or smartphone to access the Internet climbs rapidly as they get older, from just one in four in Grade 6 to more than half in Grade 8 and rising to three-quarters in Grade 11.
 You may decide to let a younger child have a more basic phone, but you may want to begin with a plan that doesn't allow texting (kids' favourite thing to do with phones, and a likely source of conflict with teachers) or even one that only calls pre-programmed numbers.
 Either way, make sure your kids know their school's rules on cell phone use and discuss phone and texting etiquette.

 - Schoolwork.
 After two or more months of using the computer exclusively for entertainment, you kids' search and study skills may be a bit rusty.
-Spend a little time doing a refresher course on finding what you want (and avoiding what you don't want) on search engines and on telling the difference between good and bad information in blogs, websites and online encyclopedias.
+Spend a little time doing a refresher course on finding what you want (and avoiding what you don't want) on search engines and on telling the difference between good and bad information in blogs, websites and online encyclopedias like Wikipedia (the #10 top site among Canadian students in grades 4 to 11).
 Go over the school's rules for Internet use, find out how the school communicates with students and parents online and discuss ethical issues like plagiarism with older children.
 If your school uses social networks (such as a Facebook page) to communicate with students but you think your child isn't ready to be on them, you can set up a joint account to use with them to access the school page.

 - The social scene.
 For a lot of kids, the beginning of school is also the first time they'll have seen many of their friends in months, and the return to the social whirl.
-These days that often means socializing online either through social networks or virtual worlds.
+These days that often means socializing online either through social networks or virtual worlds: reading and posting on social networks are some of Canadian students’ most popular online activities.
 Talk to your kids about how to avoid online drama, how to make good choices about things like tagging or posting photos and how to cope with the fear of being left out if they log off.